m-kolomoyets/phenomenon-react-ts-template/README.md

 #### API queryClient options

 When Tanstack Query is used, queryClient entity is created once on project start, and is used within all the application.
-By setting it in global aoi folder, we will be able to use it wherever needed in the app.
+By setting it in global api folder, we will be able to use it wherever needed in the app.

 The query client configuration file should be located at `src/api/queryClient.ts` and include configuration as follows as bare minimum:
 ```ts